bmacher/typescript-template/README.md

 How to remove:
   - delete `.github/workflows/node-ci-yml`

+### Dependabot

+[Dependabot](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/keeping-your-dependencies-updated-automatically) is used to keep dependencies automatically up to date.
+It creates a pull request for each bump and (should) resolve conflicts by itself.
+You could also add a workflow that comments with "@dependedabot merge" when the PR has no conflicts and can be merged.

+How to remove:

+  - delete `.github/dependabot.yml`

 ### VS Code settings

 There are some settings and recommendations of extensions to setup your [VS Code](https://code.visualstudio.com/) properly for this repository.